Chuan-Peng-Lab/jspsych-plugin-rdk/readme.md

 3. Run `npm build --watch` to render the distribution.
 4. Open one of the example html to show the basic function.

+### Codespace dev

+If you are in the codespace enviroment, please execute two additional processes:
+1. install live-server by `npm install -g live-server`.
+2. run `live-server`.
+3. Open the popup windows and open the example html.

 ## Compatibility

 jsPsych v7.0.